mayra-cabrera/vim-quick-cheatsheet/README.md

 * `cj` - Deletes down a line and change you to insert mode
 * `cc` - Deletes a line and change you into insert mode
 * `caw`- Deletes a complete word and change you into insert mode
+* `~` - Will change a lowercase letter to uppecase or an uppercase letter to lowercase.

+## Joining lines together

+* `J` - Merges two lines into one, position the cursor anywhere on the first line.

+You can use this motions with numbers:

+* `3J` - Joins three consecutve lines.

 ## Search